Skip to main content

 Scanning an application along with the container

-Analyze an application and container at the same time by specifying both as targets in the CLI command.
+Analyze an application and container simultaneously by specifying both as targets in the CLI command.
 Use a space between the path to the application and the container.

 /app_path container:alpine:3.4